sophiatu2/uiux/README.md

 # Development

 ### Link to Deployed Website
-If you used the stencil code, this is `https://<your GitHub username>.github.io/<name of your repository>`
+If you used the stencil code, this is `https://sophiatu2.github.io/uiux`

 ### Goal and Value of the Application